 - The tenant tells CODE you are willing to act as the Guarantor and will provide your contact details.

-- Full details of what to do will be provided on the Guarantor email.
-It is very important you read this and follow instructions exactly.
+- Full details of what to do will be provided in the Guarantor email.
+It is very important you read this and follow the instructions exactly.
 If you do not, it is likely your documents will be rejected.

 If your Guarantor Agreement has been rejected

-Occasionally, we may need to ask you to complete the Guarantor Agreement again.
+Occasionally, we may need to ask you to co-sign the Tenancy Agreement again.
 Please do not be offended if we need to do this.

-The main reason(s) your Guarantor Agreement may be rejected is because:
+The main reason(s) your Guarantor signature may be rejected is because:

-- not all of the homeowners have accepted the guarantor status - if more than one person owns the property then all owners must all sign.
+Not all of the homeowners have accepted the guarantor status - if more than one person owns the property then all owners must sign.

 Because this is a legal requirement, if there is more than one owner we cannot accept just one signature, there are no exceptions to this.

-If you have signed a Guarantor agreement and no longer wish to be the guarantor for the tenancy, then the tenant must find someone else to take over the Guarantor's agreement.
+If you have co-signed the Tenancy agreement and no longer wish to be the guarantor for the tenancy, then the tenant must find someone else to take over the Guarantor's agreement.
 As the current guarantor, you will still be liable for all payments until this has been done.
 This is whether or not the person has moved into the room.